-Spheres Projects are close creative collaborations between an artist and the editor, graphic designer Philippe Karrer.
+Spheres Projects are close creative collaborations between an artist and the editor, graphic designer and curator Philippe Karrer.

-The collaborations that I start with the artists through “Spheres Projects” are reflexive processes whose carrier is the (ultimately printed) book.
-I see myself primarily as a curator.
-In the past I have curated artist books with the artists Melanie Bonajo, Rafaël Rozendaal, Nick van Woert, Austin Lee, Yung Jake, Polly Brown and Julie Curtiss.
+The collaborations that Philippe Karrer starts with the artists through “Spheres Projects” are reflexive processes whose carrier is the (ultimately printed) book.
+In the past Philippe Karrer has curated artist books with the artists Melanie Bonajo, Rafaël Rozendaal, Nick van Woert, Austin Lee, Yung Jake, Polly Brown and Julie Curtiss.
 Other national and international positions such as Jürg Lehni (CH), Joël Vacheron (CH), Lauren Groff (USA), Darren Bader (USA), Nick Mulgrew (ZA) and Carmen Maria Machado (USA) have completed certain collaborations.

-As a interdisciplinary design studio, we are happy to help you with design, editorial, branding or digital strategies (website, augmented reality, virtual reality) related questions.
-Get in touch with Philippe Karrer at firstname.lastname@example.org.
+As a interdisciplinary design studio, Philippe Karrer is happy to help you with editorial design related questions.
+Please email Philippe Karrer at email@example.com.

 – Bath Spa University (Bath/UK)

 – École Nationae Supérieure des beuax-Arts de Lyon (Lyon/France)

 – Karlsruhe University of Arts and Design (Karlsruhe/Germany)